RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### Creating Products that Make Sense

-In some ways, product development in healthcare is similar to the same function in other indsustries.
-Key questions must be answered for any problem we want to solve:
+Product development in healthcare starts with some fundamental answers, similar to other indsustries.
+Key questions to answer for any problem we want to solve:

 * Who really cares about this problem?
 How do you know?
 * Have you spoken to the person who has this problem?
 * Do you really understand their challenges?
 * Scalability: What will it take for you to take this to more customers?
 * Durability: Do the customers return?
 A lot of solutions don't stick.

+Dozens of healthcare startups pitched at the conference.
+Simultaneous pitches made it impossible to catch all of them.
+But all of the pitches I saw did a great job of answering the fundamental questions.
+Investor time was not wasted.